 - These fields of study requires an in-depth understanding of the biological, chemical sciences and math.

 - Completion of High School or equivalent with the requisite academic courses

-- Completion of a 3 year general Medical Laboratory Technologist program, cytotechnology program or clinical genetics program.
+- Completion of a 2-3 year program in general medical laboratory technology, diagnostic cytotechnology or clinical genetics.

-Upon completion of study, an individual is required to write the national certification exam which is administered through the Canadian Society for Laboratory Science.
+- Upon completion of study, an individual is required to write the national certification exam which is administered through the Canadian Society for Laboratory